aliciag92/SQL-notes/README.md

 # SQL-notes
-This repo holds notes and extra practice on SQL from Codecademy website.
+This repo holds notes and extra practice on SQL.